MekhyW/DYNAMO-Electronic_Fursuit-2.0/README.md

 ![APN Settings](Planning/apn.jpg)

 If you connect to a WiFi network (such as a hotel network), the connection can usually be forwarded to the suit via a "WiFi Sharing" option in the phone's network settings.

+### 10. Disable Screen Saver

+To disable the screen saver, go to "Settings" -> "System" -> "Power & sleep" -> "Screen saver" and set it to "Never".

 ## Contributing